 A new high speed line would cost 9% more than a conventional railway and, in certain respects, would have higher environmental costs, but the difference in price and the relatively higher environmental impact is more than outweighed by the economic benefits to be gained from radically reducing journey times and improving connectivity between our main cities.
-Given the scale of the investment, therefore, and in terms of the future wellbeing of the country as a whole, a high speed line would be preferable to a conventional one.23
+Given the scale of the investment, therefore, and in terms of the future wellbeing of the country as a whole, a high speed line would be preferable to a conventional one.21

 From an economic growth point of view, the Government believed that there was a strong link between transport investment and economic growth and that this sort of investment could help "growth in the regional economies" and "create opportunities for regeneration."
-24
+This was emphasised further in the 2017 Strategic Case that explained that: